For mid-market acquirers, family offices & search funds

 Your sourcing pipeline, audit-ready.

-DealMatcher gives buyers a unified intake of business-sale and CRE listings, scored against the criteria you actually use, with a Bitcoin-anchored record of every listing you saw and what you decided.
-When a partner asks "have we seen this one already?" the answer is in the chain, not in your inbox.
+DealMatcher gives buyers a unified intake of business-sale and CRE listings, scored against the criteria you actually use, with a tamper-evident record of every listing you saw and what you decided.
+When a partner asks "have we seen this one already?" the answer is on the record, not in your inbox.

 TL;DR

 Load your investor profile once (industry fit, size band, geography, deal type).
-DealMatcher ingests business-sale and CRE listings from BizBuySell URLs and broker CSVs, scores every listing against your profile across multiple axes, and produces a ranked match shortlist.
+DealMatcher ingests business-sale and CRE listings from the sources you authorize and broker CSVs, scores every listing against your profile across multiple axes, and produces a ranked match shortlist.
 You mark interested or pass.
-Every intake and decision is SHA-256 hashed, chained, and anchored to Bitcoin via OpenTimestamps; the score is reproducible from the inputs and is anchored as part of the intake block.
-Self-verifying sourcing log on demand.
+Every intake and decision is captured in a tamper-evident record; the score is reproducible from the inputs and is part of the record.
+A sourcing log you can stand behind.
 Not diligence.
 Not investment advice.
 Not an LP-reporting platform.

 What's broken on the buy side